Daulton Jefferies: Amateur career

+Professional career

+Oakland Athletics

 Jefferies was drafted by the Oakland Athletics with the 37th overall pick of the 2016 Major League Baseball draft.
 He spent his first professional season with the AZL Athletics where he posted a 2.38 earned run average with 17 strikeouts in 11.1 innings pitched.
 He pitched in only two games for the Stockton Ports in 2017 before undergoing Tommy John surgery, thus ending his season.
 He appeared in one game in the AZL in 2018 as he continued to rehab his way back to full health.
 Jefferies split the 2019 season between Stockton and the Midland RockHounds, going a combined 2–2 with a 3.41 earned run average over 79 innings.

-Jefferies was added to the Athletics 40–man roster following the 2019 season.
-Jefferies was called up as the extra man for a doubleheader on September 12, 2020 against the Texas Rangers.
+On November 20, 2019, the Athletics added Jefferies to their 40-man roster to protect him from the Rule 5 draft.
+Jefferies was called up as the extra man for a doubleheader on September 12, 2020, against the Texas Rangers.
 It was his major league debut but it did not go well as Jefferies only lasted two innings, giving up five runs on two home runs and taking the loss.

 On May 20, 2022, Jefferies was diagnosed with thoracic outlet syndrome, and was sidelined indefinitely.
+On September 11, Jefferies underwent Tommy John surgery to repair UCL damage in his right elbow.
+The surgery prematurely ended his 2022 season, and wiped out his 2023 season as well.
 He was outrighted off the roster on November 14, 2022.
+Jefferies elected free agency on November 6, 2023.

+San Francisco Giants

+On December 8, 2023, Jefferies signed a minor league contract with the San Francisco Giants.
+On March 31, 2024, Jeffries had his contract selected to the active roster.
+In two appearances for San Francisco, he allowed 13 runs (9 earned) on 14 hits with four strikeouts across 4 2/3 innings.
+Jeffries was designated for assignment by the Giants following the promotion of Mason Black on May 6.

+Pittsburgh Pirates

+On May 10, 2024, Jefferies was traded to the Pittsburgh Pirates in exchange for Rodolfo Nolasco.
+In four appearances for Pittsburgh, he logged a 6.30 ERA with 8 strikeouts across 10 innings.
+Jefferies was placed on the injured list with right elbow inflammation on July 6, and was transferred to the 60–day injured list on July 30.
+On November 4, he was removed from the 40–man roster and sent outright to the minors.
+On November 6, he elected free agency.